krobelus/rate-experiments/thesis.md

 performance.
 We consider only unsatisfiable instances where the solver does not time out, and where the resulting proof is not rejected by `rate`.
-The latter condition ensures a fair comparison in terms of checker performance: when `rate` rejects a proof it exits as soon as an incorrect instruction is encountered in the backward pass.
-This means that it verified only a fraction of the proof while other checkers would verify the entire proof.
+The latter condition ensures a fair comparison in terms of checker performance: when `rate` rejects a proof it terminates as soon as an incorrect instruction is encountered in the backward pass.
+This means that it has verified only a fraction of the proof while other checkers would verify the entire proof.
 Hence it is not useful for benchmarking checker performance to include proofs that are rejected under specified DRAT.

-Starting from the benchmarks where --- according to the competition results[^sc18-results] --- the solver successfully produced a proof of unsatisfiability, here is how many benchmarks where removed by the criteria mentioned above:
+Starting from the benchmarks where --- according to the competition results[^sc18-results] --- the solver successfully produced a proof of unsatisfiability, here is how many benchmarks were removed by the criteria mentioned above:

 \begin{tabular}{p{.07\textwidth}p{.07\textwidth}p{.07\textwidth}lr}